ak5k/reamculive/README.md

 # ReaMCULive
 ## REAPER Mackie Control Universal control surface extension for live use.
+* Works with any MCU compatible controller.
+* ReaScript API to interact with MCU device(s).
+    * Build/customize your own implementation.
-* Modified MCU implementation to better suite live needs.
+* OOTB modified MCU implementation to better suite live needs.
-* Should work with any MCU compatible controller.
+    * Supports multiple MCU base units and extenders.
+    * 'Split modes' for sends, EQ, plugins ...
-* Rec arm 1-8 : fixed bank/page/layer shortcuts.
+    * Rec arm buttos as fixed bank/page/layer shortcuts.
+    * Assignable buttons via ReaScript API.
-* Send as 'Sends on faders' to selected target track.
+    * Sends as 'Sends on faders' to selected target track.
-* When flipped, mute enables/disables send to selected target track.
+        * Mute enables/disables send to selected target track.
-* V-Pots as send pans when flipped.
+        * V-Pots as send pans.
     * Works nicely in tandem with ReaSolotus.
     * If track with name containing words 'mcu' and 'live' is found, Master fader gets attached to it.
-* Play : Tap tempo